NVIDIA Container Escape CVE 2025-23266 (aka NVIDIAEscape)

 }

-That tells Docker to use the nvidia-container-runtime
+That tells Docker to use the nvidia-container-runtime application whenever you run a container with --runtime=nvidia.

 CUDA Forward Compatibility